lex-alpha7/it-organizer/README.md

 ### Spring MVC
 All controllers, view files, css, js and other files, connected to the web based user interface layer are situated in the it-organizer-web module
+There is no logic.
+Only controller, what use servicies from business logic submodule.

 #### Aspects
 For now there is only one aspect, made for forming navigation bar on every controller operation with model.

+#### User interface
+For implementing UI thymleaf is used.
+Text editors are transformed to rich editors by nicEdit java script library